Software projects often leave specific architectural or programming rules that are not checked by the off-the-shelf static analysis tools and linters.

 Saving and loading the rules

-Our work is now done, but we would like to be able to monitor the state of our project in the long run, and to simplify this, we can export and import sets of rules build with MooseCritics.
+Our work is now done, but we would like to be able to monitor the state of our project in the long run, and to simplify this, we can export and import sets of rules built with MooseCritics.

 For that, by pressing the “Export rules” button, we can choose where we wish to save our rules.
-The loading works similarly, and will restore the tree as it was when it was saved (if rules were already present, the imported rules are added after those).
+The loading works similarly and will restore the tree as it was when it was saved (if rules were already present, the imported rules are added after those).

 Exporting violations